ms/buildtogether.tech/src/conflict/index.md

 when a real disaster strikes, most people actually rise to the occasion.
-As [% b Solnit2010 %] describes, [% i "toxic people!misperception of" %]neighbors don't turn on each other[% /i %] in the aftermath of an earthquake or a hurricane---instead, they are more likely to look out for each other than under normal circumstances.
+As [% b Solnit2010 %] describes, [% i "toxic people!misperception of" %]neighbors don't turn on each other[% /i %] in the aftermath of an earthquake or a hurricane—instead, they are more likely to look out for each other than under normal circumstances.
 That doesn't make for exciting viewing, though, and the powerful have always wanted the rest of us to believe that the only alternative to their rule is chaos.